 In support of its overall clinical transformation strategy, Mass General Brigham started down the path of building a robust, data-rich analytic environment based on four components: an EDW, user-friendly analytic tools, services and education, and a strong governance structure.
 Each component had an element that was dependent on, or impacted by, the accurate matching of records to build a reliable source of information.
 As Mass General Brigham designed and implemented its EDW with integrated views of clinical, financial, operational, and claims data, the team established a common patient/provider identifier across the EDW to accurately correlate data from these various sources.
 Algorithms were developed using logic from the multiple identifiers in use across the disparate systems so that accurate matching occurs behind the scenes, and without the need for manual intervention.

 This solution required a complex mapping scheme and process to accurately identify and match patient to patient and provider to provider across systems.
 The patient master data flow map is shown in Figure 1.
 A similar data flow map was developed for provider matching.

-Partners will refine the patient-to-patient and provider-to-provider identification and matching algorithms to continuously improve identification and matching rates in the future.
+Mass General Brigham will refine the patient-to-patient and provider-to-provider identification and matching algorithms to continuously improve identification and matching rates in the future.
 The team will also further expand the utilization of the common identifiers underlying patient matching to improve integration and insight across the advanced analytic applications.